 - English language ability (IELTS overall score of 5.0 with no less than 4.5 in 4 bands or equivalent acceptable test or exempt)

 - Meet health criteria and obtain health insurance for the period of the visa

 - Meet character and other public interest criteria

-A 457 visa is generally granted for a period of 4 years for occupations on the MLTSSL and 2 years for occupations on the STSOL.
+A TSS visa is generally granted for a period of 4 years for occupations on the MLTSSL and 2 years for occupations on the STSOL.
 The TSS visa is not a general work visa for Australia rather it is a visa granted to work for a specified employer in a specified occupation for a specified period of time.
-For more information, please click book of ra kostenlos spielen ohne anmeldung sofort.
-The 457 visa is granted subject to conditions, including condition 8107 which requires the applicant to work for the nominated employer in the nominated position.
+The TSS visa is granted subject to conditions, including condition 8107 which requires the applicant to work for the nominated employer in the nominated position.

-Where the 457 visa holder ceases employment for more than 90 days then the visa may be subject to cancellation by the Department of Immigration.
-During the 90 days the 457 visa holder may find a new sponsor and after a nomination application is lodged and approved, may be able to transfer the 457 to the new sponsor.
+Where the TSS visa holder ceases employment for more than 60 days then the visa may be subject to cancellation by the Department of Immigration.
+During the 60 days the TSS visa holder may find a new sponsor and after a nomination application is lodged and approved, may be able to transfer the TSS visa to the new sponsor.